Sorrel-kun/no-login/readme/template.md

 ## Mozilla Add-ons Store

-Go to the [mozilla](mozilla) folder to view and update the texts on the Mozilla Add-ons Store.
+Go to the [store](store) folder to view and update the texts on the Mozilla Add-ons Store.

 ## Feedback